 4. Overall quality of the team

-- Qualifications (including the name and number of IPOs worked on over the past three years) of the proposed investment banking and equity capital markets (“ECM”) teams for the IPO.
+- Qualifications (including the name and number of IPOs worked on over the past three years) of the proposed investment banking and equity capital markets (“ECM”) teams for the IPO and level of involvement expected.

 - The expected participation of each team member in the drafting, roadshow and allocation stages of the IPO process.